 You can substitute with another fortified wine.
 Marsala is your best alternative, but you could also go with Sherry.

-The difference lies in broth and the wine used.
-In this dish, you use beef broth and Madeira wine.
+The difference lies in the broth and the wine used.
+In this chicken madeira recipe, you use beef broth and Madeira wine.

 The marsala version of the dish is usually made with chicken stock and with Marsala wine.
 These wines can usually be switched out pretty easily in recipes.

-Just pay attention to if you should be using a sweet or dry wine!
+Just pay attention to whether you should be using a sweet or dry wine!
 In this Chicken Madeira recipe, for example, you want to use a sweet wine.